 They also understood that the Morning Star and the Evening Star, formerly regarded as 2 different celestial bodies, were one and the same.
 This discovery had a profound impact, which has thrown such a long shadow over the origins of its symbols.
 Here’s why.

-The Mayans determined their calendrical system from the movements of Venus, and chose propitious positions of the planet to decide the time of a war.
-The five-pointed star that is still used as a military symbol—stenciled onto tanks, for instance, or applied to insignia—derives from the stately movement of this great astral Goddess.
+The Mayans determined their calendrical system from the movements of Venus.
+They chose propitious positions of the planet to decide the time of a war.
+The five-pointed star that is still used as a military symbol.
+It is stenciled onto tanks, for instance, or applied to insignia.
+And this derives from the stately movement of this great astral Goddess.